 Sec.
-9.1.21 Administration
+9.1.20 Administration

-The Housing Trust Fund and its Manager shall monitor activity under this article and shall provide a report no less than every year to the city council, setting forth its findings, conclusions, and recommendations for changes that will render the program more effective.
+The Housing Trust Fund Manager or designee shall monitor activity under this article and shall provide a report no less than every year to the city council, setting forth its findings, conclusions, and recommendations for changes that will render the program more effective.
 The report described above shall be presented to the city council at a legally warned public hearing.